DaniRuizPerez/AutomaticReasoning/RomaniaRoadmapSearch/README.md

 Romania Roadmap Search
 ============

 This Romania roadmap search by heuristic is one of the projects that I developed for the Intelligent Systems course in the sophomore year of my BSc in computer science at UDC (Spain).
-With the help of some code extracted directly from the Russell&Norvig03's book, my partner and I developed a suitable heuristic and Greedy, BSF, DSF and A* can be used to perform the search.
+With the help of some code extracted directly from the Russell&Norvig03's book, my partner and I developed the especific domain and a suitable heuristic.
+Greedy, BSF, DSF and A* can be used to perform the search.
 The objective is to find a route to Bucharest from Arad (preferably the shortest).
 The heuristic used was the straight distance.

 <p align="center">
 <img src="https://github.com/DaniRuizPerez/AutomaticReasoning/blob/master/RomaniaRoadmapSearch/romania.png" width="700">